Rassemblement pour l'Indépendance Nationale: History

 In October 1960, the first general assembly of the organization published its manifesto calling for the independence of Quebec.
 Pierre Bourgault, who had joined shortly after foundation, became its president in 1964.
-Following the wish of the members as expressed in a resolution in 1963, the RIN was turned into a political party.
-Bourgault and his impassioned, fiery speeches contributed largely to the popularity of the RIN, and is often wrongly believed to be the founder of the movement.
+Following the wish of the members, as expressed in a resolution in 1963, the RIN was turned into a political party.
+Bourgault and his impassioned and fiery speeches contributed largely to the popularity of the RIN, and he is often wrongly believed to be the founder of the movement.

-In 1963, Georges Schoeters, Raymond Villeneuve and Gabriel Hudon, ex-members of the RIN youth wing left the party to form the underground, revolutionary Front de Libération du Québec.
+In 1963, Georges Schoeters, Raymond Villeneuve and Gabriel Hudon, ex-members of the RIN youth wing, left the party to form the underground revolutionary Front de Libération du Québec.

 In the 1966 Quebec general election, the RIN, along with the Ralliement National (RN) won about 8.8% of the popular vote and no seats.
 Bourgault lost the northern Duplessis riding by a very small margin, a great accomplishment for such a third party.
-Although it never gathered a high number of votes Quebec-wide, it played an important role in the birth of the modern "indépendantiste" movement in Quebec and was very active in public demonstrations.
+Although it never gathered a high number of votes in Quebec, it played an important role in the birth of the modern "indépendantiste" movement in Quebec and was very active in public demonstrations.
 Famous protests of the RIN include a 1964 demonstration disapproving the visit of Queen Elizabeth II to Quebec, and a 1968 protest about the presence of Pierre Trudeau on Saint-Jean-Baptiste Day that turned to riot.
 Their members and supporters were also present in the Montreal crowd and their symbols visible when French President Charles de Gaulle shouted his famed "Vive le Québec Libre" (Long live free Quebec).

-In October 1967, the charismatic Quebec Liberal Party Member of the National Assembly and former cabinet minister René Lévesque left the Liberal Party when its members voted to not debate his idea of two independent but associated states (Quebec and Canada).
-Shortly after, the Mouvement Souveraineté-Association was founded with Lévesque as leader.
+In October 1967, the charismatic Quebec Liberal Party Member of the National Assembly and former cabinet minister René Lévesque left his party when its members voted to not debate his idea of two independent but associated states (Quebec and Canada).
+Shortly afterward, the Mouvement Souveraineté-Association was founded with Lévesque as leader.
 The RIN quickly engaged in talks over a possible merger with the MSA.
 Bourgault and D'Allemagne strongly believed that the forces for Quebec independence had to unite to challenge the "old parties" (Liberals and Union Nationale).

 Bourgault and Lévesque started to clash, as Lévesque had come to distrust the RIN because of its perceived rowdy behaviour.
-Additional opposition to the idea of a merger came from within the RIN itself; some militants (such as Andrée Ferretti) were heart-broken at the prospect of the "end" of their party.
+Additional opposition to the idea of a merger came from within the RIN itself; some militants such as Ferretti were heartbroken at the prospect of the "end" of their party.
 Ultimately, however, the desire for a strong independentist force carried the day.
-By 1968, the MSA came to an agreement with the Ralliement National to form the Parti Québécois, deliberately excluding the RIN as an entity.
-The RIN was divided on its position towards the PQ.
-The party ended up being dissolved and some members joined Lévesque's newly created party.
+By 1968, the [Mouvement Souveraineté-Association had come to an agreement with the Ralliement National to form the Parti Québécois and deliberately excluded the RIN as an entity.
+The RIN was divided on its position towards the PQ but ended up being dissolved, some of its members joining Lévesque's newly-created party.